 The CURA Reporter is published three times annually to provide information about CURA's programs, projects, and publications.
 Each issue contains feature-length articles on recently completed faculty and graduate student projects at CURA, as well as updates on our latest publications, projects in progress, and new programs and initiatives.
 The Reporter has been in continuous publication since 1970.
 Sign up to receive a free subscription or an e-mail notification when new issues are published.

-Current Issue: Winter 2014 (Volume 44, No. 2)
+Current Issue: Spring/Summer 2015 (Volume 45, No. 1)

 In This Issue:

 - Reforming Teacher Contracts: A Look at the Impact of Q Comp on Student Achievement in Minnesota, by Elton Mykerezi Aaron Sojourner, and Kristine West